Policies & Procedures

 The Weekday School is a nut-free campus.

-Food from home should not be brought into the school by students.
+Food from home may not be brought into the school by students.
 Students with food allergies at the school could be inadvertently harmed by this practice.
-If students are eating in the car on the way to school, they should finish before entering the school or leave the food behind.
+Students eating in the car on the way to school must finish before entering the school or leave the food behind.

 Students will be provided with a light snack and water during the morning.
 Parents may need to supply personal snack items if their children have severe food allergies.

-If parents would like to send in special items for their child’s class to enjoy at snack time, they may.
-Parents must first check with their child’s teacher to accommodate any food allergies in the classroom and to ascertain the number of students in the class.
+Parents may send in special items for their child’s class to enjoy at snack time.
+However, parents must first check with their child’s teacher to accommodate any food allergies in the classroom and to ascertain the number of students in the class.

 GUIDANCE/POSITIVE DISCIPLINE

 Guidance is defined as an approach to children’s development in which conflicts are viewed as teaching and learning opportunities.
-The role of our teachers is to help children through developmentally appropriate guidance, to learn from mistakes, and to assist them in learning to solve problems.
-These are important life skills they will need to be healthy, productive individuals.
+The role of our teachers is to help children through developmentally appropriate guidance, to learn from mistakes and assist them in learning to solve problems.
 Teachers will set expectations of behavior for their classrooms and use instruction, positive reinforcement, redirection, or a short break from classroom activity to instill those norms.

 HEALTH